sulami/1brc.rs/README.md

 Because temperature readings are limited to ±99.9, I'm reading just the digits without the decimal point and parse those into an `i16`, effectively scaling the reading up by 10.
 This is faster than floating point numbers both for parsing and for aggregation.
 In fact, I only use floating point numbers to calculate the mean.

+Going even further, I have implemented my own `i16` parser that parses directly from the bytes, skipping over the decimal point, and assumes the data is valid.
+This is a 20-25% speedup over copying just the digits into a 4-byte array and using `str::parse`.

 Results are stored in `AHashMap` instances, using string slices as keys to avoid allocations.
 I have tried various different hash functions, and this seems to be the fastest one for this particular workload.
 It's important to note that